 Another point of contention that often arises in the context of smoke damage claims is the type of inspection that will be conducted.
 Because smoke damage may not be visible to the naked eye, the true extent of the damage caused by smoke and heat often requires an expert to conduct a thorough inspection of your home and your belongings.
 However, insurance companies typically send out adjusters that are not experts in the area of smoke damage to investigate the extent of the smoke damage.
 The adjuster may not realize that the smoke has caused additional structural damage and the problem may remain latent for some time.
 By the time you discover the damage it may be too late to file the claim, or your insurance company may claim that the damage was caused by something else.
 At the same time, experts are expensive and your insurance company probably will not want to spend the money on proper testing.
 This puts you at a severe disadvantage because you are often left to decide whether you want to go out of pocket on the proper testing, or rely on the insurance company’s cursory inspection only to have the damage become apparent sometime later.

 Just because your smoke damage is not readily apparent, you should not let your insurance company put you at a disadvantage.
 If your damages are real and your insurance policy covers it, then you may consider seeking a professional to help you through the claims process.
 As a general rule of thumb, the less obvious your damage is, the more likely it is that your insurer is going to deny your claim or give you a lowball estimate.
 Even if the damage is very real, the insurance adjuster may simply report no visible damage after a cursory inspection.
 If you let this go unchallenged then you may get stuck footing the bill for smoke damage down the line.
-If you feel like your insurance company is not taking your claim seriously contact an attorney to help you get the proper treatment you are contractually entitled to.
+If you feel like your insurance company is not taking your claim seriously contact an experienced insurance claims attorney to help you get the proper treatment you are contractually entitled to.
 After all, wasn’t that the point of paying your insurance premiums every month?

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].